 Portable Media Security

-Portable media such as USB keys, flash memory, CDs/DVDs, etc. are a crucial part of daily business.
+Portable media such as USB keys, flash memory, CDs/DVDs, etc., are crucial for daily business.
 However, portable media is easily lost or stolen and may cause a security breach.

-The purpose of the risk management policy is to provide guidance regarding the management of risk to support the achievement of corporate objectives, protect staff and business assets and ensure financial sustainability.
+The purpose of the risk management policy is to guide the management of risk to support corporate objectives, protect staff and business assets and ensure financial sustainability.

-This policy is designed to ensure that the organization’s third party suppliers, contractors and vendors are taking the expected steps to meet organizational and regulatory security requirements.
+This policy is designed to ensure that the organization’s third-party suppliers, contractors, and vendors take the expected steps to meet organizational and regulatory security requirements.

-This policy details security measures to guard against unauthorized access to ePHI that is being transmitted over an electronic communications network.
+This policy details security measures to guard against unauthorized access to ePHI transmitted over an electronic communications network.

-This Policy is designed to establish the rules for the review, evaluation, application, and verification of system updates to mitigate vulnerabilities in the IT environment and the risks associated with them.
+This Policy is designed to establish the rules for the review, evaluation, application, and verification of system updates to mitigate vulnerabilities in the IT environment and their associated risks.

-This policy outlines the methods used to ensure the prevention of unauthorized access or damage to computers or data using wireless networks, which include Wi-Fi networks.
+This policy outlines the methods used to prevent unauthorized access or damage to computers or data using wireless networks, including Wi-Fi networks.

 While this isn’t a comprehensive list, it does serve as a solid foundation upon which to build.
-Each of the policies shown above contain articles that serve as an outline for how your organization intends to act.
+Each of the policies shown above contains articles that outline how your organization intends to act.